 The Field Center ERCs are located on or near NASA centers.
 These ERCs support educators from states within their geographical service regions and have a close association with NASA specialists, scientists and engineers who often act as resources for workshops and special events.

 The Educator Resource Centers by State listing includes the Field Center ERCs, along with ones that are located in planetariums and museums; on college or university campuses; or with other nonprofit organizations.
 These ERCs often have partnerships with their state education department or regional educational organizations.
 They also may be part of a resource center that offers educational resources in addition to those provided by NASA.

 NASA RECOMMENDS DISCONTINUATION OF STUDENT ROCKET ACTIVITY

-Recently, an air pressurized paper rocket launcher being used by an educator failed.
+In 2012, an air pressurized paper rocket launcher being used by an educator failed.
 This launcher is described in NASA's Rockets Educator Guide, publications EG-2011-11-223-KSC, pp. 86-90 and EG-2008-05-060-KSC, pp. 86-90.
 NASA completed an engineering investigation into the failure and determined that the launcher, or design equivalents, should not be used.
 NASA has removed the launcher design from its website and its education curriculum.
 Individuals and organizations should immediately discontinue use of the launcher published in the referenced NASA publications.
-The point of contact for additional information is James Stofan, Deputy Associate Administrator for Education Integration at email@example.com.
+The point of contact for additional information is Diane DeTroye, NASA Office of Education, at email@example.com.
 We request that your organization assist NASA in disseminating this information as widely as possible throughout the education community.